Amal-Jyothis/densenet-benchmarking/README.md

 |Densenet121|16        |ONNX                  |cuda  |1.1          |88.4          |97.1          |73.7        |0            |31.9                |500.9                     |
 |Densenet121|32        |ONNX                  |cuda  |1.1          |88.4          |97.1          |147.5       |0            |53.5                |597.8                     |

 The performance improvement on pruning methods are not effective as much in terms of accuracy of inference and throughput while ONNX deployment of the model.
 Peak VRAM usage increases with batch size, while reducing the batch size increases the overall inference time.
-The batch size can be decided based on the capability of the available GPU.
+The batch size of input data can be decided based on the capability of the available GPU.

 # Limitations and Improvement
 - Quantization of the model.